hixon/Processing/SeinfeldGraph/README.md

 		just to see if i can get everything working properly

 TODO:
-	- look into good ways to store the data - currently going to store everything in an Episode ArrayList and break apart as necessary
+	- look into good ways to store the data - currently going to store everything in an Episode ArrayList and break apart as necessary.
+		UPDATE - thinking of storing all the data into a class called AllData or something and keeping the arrayList of episodes and characters inside of that.
+Just need to find out a good way load everything from the csv file.
+Currently just loading everything using the LoadTable function into a table and then from there i'll populate the correct fields through looping. need to test this idea. first I'll populate some character information and then i'll do some episode information and finally i'll put that all together into on instance of the AllData class so that it's modularized pretty good and easy to change things, the only downfall is that i think i'll have to hardcode the locations in the csv file to the character information and also the episode information. might have to look into dynamic ways to load the information but i dont know how beinficial that would be.
 	- how to display each episode as a line but around the center circle, need to do some trig for this - still need to figure out
 	- how to display two characters who overlap in their time on the screen - still need to figure out
 	- need to think of a good way to read in the data - thinking of using a .csv file with all the info